 Mental wellbeing is something we should never take for granted.
-It’s been estimated that around a quarter of people in the UK experience a mental health problem at some point each year.
-That’s why it’s so important that people and organisations are now out there campaigning for better understanding, greater tolerance.
+According to Mind, it’s estimated that around 1/4 of the UK population will experience a mental health problem at some point each year.
+That’s why it’s so important that people and organisations are campaigning for better understanding and greater tolerance.
 They are also campaigning for continued investment in treatments, facilities and professional mental health practitioners.

-As a registered mental health nurse (RMN) it‘s your job to treat and support adults, young people and children facing complex and disturbing health challenges.
+As a registered mental health nurse (RMN), it‘s your job to treat and support adults, young people and children facing complex and difficult health challenges.
 These can leave them feeling stigmatised, discriminated against and even violated.

 Working as an RMN is a vital, front-line job.
-RMNs account for about 12% of the nursing profession in Scotland, and this figure is similar for Northern Ireland, too.
+RMNs account for about 12% (34,000) of the nursing profession in Scotland, and this figure is similar for Northern Ireland, too.
 And it’s a vocation full of challenge and great rewards.
 Many people with a mental health disorder remain undiagnosed and untreated.
-A range of therapies are now available that can make a difference to clients’ lives – and that’s where you come in.
+A range of therapies are now available that can make a difference to patients’ lives – and that’s where you come in.

 Working as an RMN in a hospital means you might be based in either a psychiatric unit, a specialist ward or an outpatients’ department.
-And your daily activities are likely to be focused around building relationships with your clients, their families and carers.
+Your daily activities are likely to be focused on building relationships with your clients, their families, and carers.
 Physical care will be part of the work, but it’s certainly not the only aspect of the job.

 Many clients will be taking some medication to help relieve their condition and, as a mental health nurse, you’ll have a role here too.
 You may also need to advise clients about physical and mental therapies, including role play, art and talking therapies.
 If you would like to work as a registered mental health nurse with The Guild and take advantage of our industry-leading pay rates and benefits package, please register here.